 What Time Do USPS Trucks Stop Delivering?

-When do delivery trucks stop delivering is among the most frequently asked questions as you might want your post to come as fast as it can.
 Most carriers complete their deliveries between five o’clock in the afternoon, although times vary depending on your zip code.

 If you’re located at a delivery route ending point, you will receive your post as late as 6:00/7:00 PM.
 Other users at the starting point of the route might receive their post sooner, at around 9 o’clock in the morning.